 Miscarriage is very common in the first few weeks of pregnancy.
 Studies show that up to one in five women, who know they are pregnant, will have a miscarriage before 20 weeks.
 Mostly this will happen in the first 12 weeks.
 The actual rate of miscarriage is even higher because some women have very early miscarriages without ever realising that they were pregnant.

-If a woman miscarries it is unlikely that she will miscarry again, and it is very unusual to miscarry a third time.
-When women do miscarry three or more times, tests can be done to look for a cause.
+When women miscarry three or more times, tests can be done to look for a cause.
 Testing is not usually offered to women who miscarry once or twice because it is very unlikely that anything would be found.

 What causes a miscarriage?